mohanaHarshita4/Ecommerce-Checkout-Analytics-Platform/README.md

 # Ecommerce-Checkout-Analytics-Platform

 This project looks at three common problems people run into when they try to buy something online, and checks if fixing them actually leads to more people finishing their purchase, using real statistics instead of guessing.
 Alongside the analysis, I also built an interactive Power BI dashboard to visualize the results, with completion and conversion rates by group, sample sizes, and chi-square significance for each test, plus a summary page comparing all three.

+As an extension of this project, I also designed and built the relational database backend that a system like this would run on in production, along with a MongoDB store for unstructured data and a small Flask application layer connecting to it.
+The database actually stores the real results from the three A/B tests below, so the two halves of this project connect to each other, not just in writing.
+That part is covered further down in this README.

 ## What this project does